-TUNNEL HILL, Ga. — Tunnel Hill, like so many other north Georgia towns, grew along the Western & Atlantic Railroad.
+TUNNEL HILL, Ga. — Like so many other North Georgia towns, Tunnel Hill grew along the Western & Atlantic Railroad.

-The railroad was authorized in the 1836 by the Georgia state Legislature.
+The railroad was authorized on Dec.
+21, 1836, by the Georgia state Legislature.
 It was intended to connect Atlanta and Chattanooga, Tenn.
 However, to complete the road, a tunnel through the Chetoogeta Mountain in North Georgia would have to be built.

 In 1926, work on a second, larger tunnel began.
 The new tunnel opened two years later and rail traffic no longer used the historic 1850 tunnel.

 “The old tunnel … although not constructed in accordance with present engineering standards has, with proper care, stood the test of time and use for about 80 years,” The Atlanta Constitution quoted President J.B.
 Hill as saying during a ceremony for the new tunnel.
 “What progress in our civilization and industrial welfare could be told in the development of transportation alone as reflected in the improvements in train make-up and service now.”